scylladb/scylladb/docs/maintainer.md

 characters `['":\.]` confuse it.
 Best to search-and-replace those characters with nothing.

-## Updating seastar submodule references
+## Updating submodule references

-Seastar is updated upstream independently of Scylla.
-We want to periodically (and upon contributor request) syncrhonize scylla.git to include the latest seastar.git.
+Submodules are maintained in separate repositories.
+For example, Seastar is developed upstream independently of Scylla.
+We want to periodically (and upon contributor request) synchronize scylla.git to include the latest submodules.

  1. Check out the `next` branch and synchronize it using `git pull`
- 2. `cd seastar`, check out `master`, and synchronize with upstream using `git pull`
- 3. Go back to the scylla directory, and issue the command `git submodule summary seastar`; this generates a change log.
- 4. Verify that all lines in the change log start with '>'.
-Lines that start with '<' indicate non-fast-forward changes.
-If that happens, fire three red flares from your flare pistol.
- 5. Use `git commit seastar` to update the submodule.
-Use something like "Update seastar submodule" for the subject and the log from step 3 for the body.
-If any of those commits fix an issue, add a "Fixes #wxyz" entry.
+ 2. Run the `scripts/sync-submodules.sh` script, which will open a git commit log editor for every submodule to show that commits are being updated.
+ 3. Edit the submodule update commits with any necessary additional imformation.
+For example, amend the message with `Fixes` tags.
- 6. Use `git push` to publish your work.
+ 4. Use `git push` to publish your work.

 ## Backporting patches